 Then, select how many pages you want per audit and “Website” as the crawl source.

 Look for the “Crawlability” report, and click “View details.”

 Then, double-check that your site’s main pages that should be indexed are, in fact, indexed.
 This can save a lot of troubleshooting later on.

 Keyword research is the process of finding possible search queries that may be relevant to your business and your customers.

 It includes finding, sorting, and prioritizing keywords.
 To then feed your keyword strategy.

 Here is a checklist of the essential keyword research tasks you need to cover for SEO success.

 8. Identify Your Competitors

-One of the quickest ways to get started with keyword research is to find the terms that are working for your competitors.
+One of the most efficient ways to start with keyword research is to identify competitor keywords.